creare-com/podpac/doc/source/developer/specs/nodes.md

 # Requirements
-* Must provide an execution interface with consistent rules for outputs
+* Must provide an evaluation interface with consistent rules for outputs
 * Must provide a way of instantiating outputs following these rules
 * Provide methods to test if these rules are obeyed for child classes
 * Provide a consistent interface/rules for passing runtime parameters